 7.3 - Update on the EPDP Phase 1 IRT, in respect of Recommendation 7

 Sebastien Ducos, GNSO Council liaison to the EPDP P1 IRT provided an update regarding Recommendation 7.
-The team is coming to an agreement is possible but will take time.
+The team is coming to an agreement, if possible, but will take time.
 Disagreement lay regarding the definition of legal basis and which legal basis would be considered.
 Sebastien will return to Council with a question from the IRT, which the IRT cannot resolve on the topic.

 Keith Drazek adjourned the meeting at 23:02 UTC on Thursday 20 August 2020